bytepointer/CubicCastlesExternal/readme.md

 # DISCLAIMER

-- This project was made for educational purposes and i do not take responsability of ur use.
+- This project was made for educational purposes, and i do not take responsability for your use.

 # COMPILE PRE-REQUISITES